Posted by Jilesh varma

 Aren’t you curious to see how will your AMP page look like in the SERP.
 You can check out the live demo provided by Google for this AMP feature on http://g.co/ampdemo or on YouTube AMP demo.
 You can also try it by searching something on your mobile phone or by emulating on the Chrome developer tools.

 What will you discover?
 You’ll see a carousel towards the top with AMP articles.
 Click on the one you wish to read, you can also swipe right or left to read other articles.
 You’ll definitely embrace this experience.

 You can find out demo versions of some of the major publishers such as The Guardian (example AMP page) and The Washington Post (example AMP page) here.

 AMP pages let you experience the newly designed beautifully streamlined, wicket-fast content web pages.
-Therefore, it is relatively an easy way to improve the speed of mobile web pages for the publishers.
+Therefore, it is a relatively easy way to improve the speed of mobile web pages for publishers.
 In response to the Google’s momentum, even Facebook has recently announced Instant Articles to all the publishers.

 If you’re a publisher, kick-start to plan about Accelerate Mobile Pages, adopt the latest technologies and stay ahead in the mobile run.